Costa Rica Property First Time Buyer Tips

 Take time to compare the qualities and differences of several lots prior to purchasing.
 Spend time on your favorite parcel camping out is a good idea.
 Watch the rise and set of the sun.
 Test the breezes with a streamer in the morning, noon and night.
 Use the data to inform you on how to situate your house to take advantage of the natural elements and the views.

-These are just a few topics to start the education process, and we value our customers, and want to assist in chasing the dream, and make it as smooth as possible, without to many obstacles or headaches that can cost a lot of money if your not careful.
+These are just a few first time buyer tips, distilled from my 13 years experience as a real estate broker in Costa Rica: to start the education process.
+We value our customers and want to assist in chasing the dream and make it as smooth as possible.
+I certainly hope these first time buyer tips allow you to purchase property without too many obstacles or headaches that can cost a lot of money if you’re not careful.

 Daveed Hollander is our real estate expert for the area of Dominical in The South Pacific beach areas of Costa Rica.
 Daveed moved to Costa Rica in 1996 and began his real estate career here.

-Daveed and his agents have great listings throughout the whole Costa Rica South Pacific beach areas between Manuel Antonio and Baru and cover residential, commercial and vacation rentals in Costa Rica .
+He and his agents have great listings throughout the whole Costa Rica South Pacific beach areas between Manuel Antonio and Baru and cover residential, commercial and vacation rentals in Costa Rica.
 They are experts in their area and offer their expertise on Costa Rica South Pacific Beach and ocean view properties.
 Contact Daveed now to see Costa Rica property in the south.